2023 NFL playoffs: AFC, NFC championship game schedule

 The AFC championship will feature a rematch of last year's game that saw the Bengals advance past the Chiefs to the Super Bowl.
 Joe Burrow and the Bengals put on an offensive clinic in Buffalo on Sunday while the Cincinnati defense limited the Bills to a season-low scoring output in a 27-10 win.

-They'll take on a Chiefs team that held on for a 27-20 win over the Jacksonville Jaguars as Patrick Mahomes played through a reported high-ankle sprain.
+They'll take on a Chiefs team that held on for a 27-20 win over the Jacksonville Jaguars on Saturday as Patrick Mahomes played through a reported high-ankle sprain.

 The top-seeded Chiefs will be favored to win as long as Mahomes is able to play through his injury, which he's expected to do.
 But they were favored last postseason before the Bengals stunned them in overtime to advance to the Super Bowl in Burrow's second NFL season.
 Cincinnati was clearly the better team in Sunday's win over Buffalo and should mount a stiff challenge against the Super Bowl favorites.